The Treaty on the Prohibition of Nuclear Weapons entered into force on the 22nd of January 2021 –

 The majority of MSPs, as well as Scottish MPs at Westminster, have signed the ICAN Parliamentarians’ Pledge, which is a commitment to supporting and working towards the TPNW.

-To find out more about the Treaty on the Prohibition of Nuclear Weapons and what it mean for Scotland, please visit NuclearBan.scot.
+To discover more about the Treaty on the Prohibition of Nuclear Weapons and what it means for Scotland, visit NuclearBan.scot.